Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Here’s an extra tidbit on how to properly glue in your arrow point.

 Doing it yourself feels great, doesn’t it?
-That’s how we felt when we first learned to cut carbon arrows on our own.
+That’s how I felt when I first learned to cut carbon arrows on my own.

 If you fail the first time, don’t worry.
 Like any craft, cutting arrows requires practice until you become good at it.